michaelshiloh/resourcesForClasses/README.md

 **Warnings**:
 1. You must supply 12V to run this motor.
 You must connect the polarity correctly or you permanently damage the motor.
-It's asking someone else to check your wiring before turning on power
+It's worth asking someone else to check your wiring before turning on power
 1. This motor is strong, so test it first without anything attached to the shaft while you adjust the direction and range.
-Stop it in a known location before you attach your object, and think about what direction it's going to move so that you attach it in the correct position.
+Stop it at a known angle (e.g. head turned to the left) before you attach your object, and then attach your object (e.g. the head) so that it is in the correct position (e.g. head facing the left).
 1. Before doing anything else make sure the jumpers are configured correctly.
    Those are the set of yellow pins at the bottom of the picture, with the blue and red jumpers.
 The colors don't matter, but the positions must be